seerasasikumar/Industrial-Asset-Maintenance-Analytics/SQL/README.md

 - High-Cost Assets
 - High-Downtime Machines

-The project identifies the **Top 10 assets by repair cost** and **Top 10 assets by downtime**.
+The analysis identifies the Top 10 assets based on repair cost and downtime.

 ---

 # 💼 Business Questions

-The SQL analysis answers important business questions such as:
+The SQL analysis helps answer:

 1. How many assets are being analyzed?
 2. How many assets are currently active?